Reference

 Section titled “Maintenance”validate

-Section titled “validate”Brain integrity checks.
+Section titled “validate”Memory integrity checks.
 With no flags, all checks run.

 | Flag | Type |